 Step 1 of 3 of setting up private name servers,

-Private name servers would be ns1.yourdomain.com and ns2.yourdomain.com, instead of nameservers with a HostGator domain.
+Private name servers would be ns1.yourdomain.com and ns2.yourdomain.com, instead of name servers with a HostGator domain.
 Follow the steps below to set up private name servers for your domain.

-If you have reseller, SEO, VPS, or Dedicated, you should have those IP's listed in your welcome email.
+If you have a Reseller, VPS, or Dedicated plan, you should have those IP's listed in your welcome email.
 If not, simply contact HostGator so we can provide you with the correct IP's.

-You will now need to create the name servers at the place you registered your domain from.
+You will now need to create the private name servers at the registrar with which you registered your domain.
 Every registrar has a different process for creating private name servers.
-If you purchased your domain from one of the below registrars click on their name for a step by step walk through.
-If they aren't listed below continue reading....

 HostGator uses two registrars, LaunchPad and HostGator/eNom.
 If you registered your domain with HostGator, then it will be with one of these two registrars.